 Fund manager commentary

-The Company's net asset value increased 0.9% on a total return basis during the month.
-This compares with a 0.5% increase in the FTSE All-Share 5% Capped Index, the company's benchmark index, over the same period.
+The Company's net asset value increased 4.7% on a total return basis during the month.
+This compares with a 4.4% increase in the FTSE All Share 5% Capped Index over the same period.

-The Company's position in Associated British Foods, the retail, food ingredients and manufacturing business, was reduced during the month.
-AB Foods owns the Primark discount retail chain which is well positioned to continue to take market share from its competition on the high street.
-While we remain fundamentally positive on the future prospects for the business it was felt prudent to top-slice our position following a substantial re-rating of the shares.
+The Company's position in Associated British Foods, the retail, food ingredients and manufacturing business, was also further reduced.
+AB Foods owns the Primark discount retail chain which we believe is well positioned to continue to take market share from its competition, both the UK and Continental Europe.
+While we remain fundamentally positive on the future prospects for that part of the business the outlook for AB Food's sugar business, another key division appears less clear.
+The shares have re-rated substantially over the past year.

 Percentage growth, total return, bid to bid price with net income reinvested in sterling.
 Basis in accordance with the regulations of the FSA.
 Past performance is not a guide to future performance.
 Stock market movements may cause the value of investments and the income from them to fall as well as rise and investors may not get back the amount originally invested.
 A fund investing in a specific country carries a greater risk than a fund diversified across a range of countries.
 Changes in rates of exchange may have an adverse effect on the value, price or income of investments.
 If markets fall, gearing can magnify the negative impact on performance.
 The discrete annual performance table refers to 12 month periods, ending at the date shown.